tiaghoalves/dijkstra/README.md

-# dijsktra
+# dijkstra
-dijsktra algorithm in java
+dijkstra algorithm in java